Emergency Preparedness and Response

 Functions of Program

-- Participate in Emergency Preparedness and Response by evaluating the probability and impact of pharmaceutical risk and pharmacists practice roles.
+Evaluate the probability and impact of pharmaceutical risk and pharmacists practice roles through the Office of Pharmacy.
 Assist with identifying solutions and communicating mitigation strategies by collaborating with the Board of Pharmacy, pharmacy community, local, state, and federal agencies, and other stakeholders.
 The CHEMPACK program is designed to provide, monitor, and maintain a nationwide program for the forward placement of nerve agent antidote.
 To provide state and local governments a sustainable resource: and to improve their capability to respond quickly to a nerve agent incident

-- Provide strong, reliable, timely, and consistent communications and messaging for Commissioner O’Neal, the Department, Districts and all programs.
+Provide strong, reliable, timely, and consistent communications and messaging for the Commissioner, the Department, Districts and all programs through the Division of Communications.

-- The Epidemiology Section carries out a number of activities to identify diseases and describe health conditions, assess the health of Georgians, and develop recommendations to control diseases and improve the overall health status in the state.
+DPH Epidemiology carries out a number of activities to identify diseases and describe health conditions, assess the health of Georgians, and develop recommendations to control diseases and improve the overall health status in the state.

-- The mission of the Georgia Department of Public Health Laboratory Program is to improve the health status of Georgians by providing accurate, timely and confidential clinical and non-clinical laboratory testing in support of Department of Public Health programs, activities and initiatives as well as performing tests for Emergency Preparedness.
+The DPH Laboratory improves the health status of Georgians by providing accurate, timely and confidential clinical and non-clinical laboratory testing in support of DPH programs, activities and initiatives as well as performing tests for Emergency Preparedness.

 Planning and Exercise

-- The Georgia Department of Public Health, Division of Health Protection’s, Emergency Preparedness and Response – Planning and Exercise Unit is here to promote, implement and support district/state programs in the Preparedness Cycle (Plan, Organize/Equip, Train, Exercise, Evaluate/Improve) through coordination of statewide activities to a public health response with updated and concise plans that address the essential functions of public health emergency preparedness.
+DPH Emergency Preparedness and Response – Planning and Exercise is here to promote, implement and support district/state programs in the Preparedness Cycle (Plan, Organize/Equip, Train, Exercise, Evaluate/Improve) through coordination of statewide activities to a public health response with updated and concise plans that address the essential functions of public health emergency preparedness.

 Strategic National Stockpile